Learn the Time to Learn: Replay Scheduling in Continual Learning: Introduction

-We argue that finding the proper schedule of which tasks to replay in the fixed memory setting is critical for CL.
-To demonstrate our claim, we perform a simple experiment on the Split MNIST~\cite{zenke2017continual} dataset where each task consists of learning the digits 0/1, 2/3, etc.\ arriving in sequence.
-The replay memory contains data from task 1 and can only be replayed at one point in time.
-Figure \ref{fig:single_task_replay_with_M10} shows how the task performances progress over time when the memory is replayed at different time steps.
-In this example, the best final performance is achieved when the memory is used when learning task 5.
-Note that choosing different time points to replay the same memory leads to noticeably different results in the final performance.
+We argue that finding the proper schedule of which tasks to replay in fixed memory settings is critical for CL.
+To demonstrate our claim, we perform a simple experiment on the Split MNIST dataset~\citep{zenke2017continual} where each task consists of learning the digits 0/1, 2/3, etc.\ arriving in sequence.
+Here, the replay memory contains 10 samples from task 1 and can only be replayed while learning one of the tasks.
+Figure \ref{fig:single_task_replay_with_M10} shows how the task performances progress over time when this memory is replayed at different tasks.
+In this example, the best average performance is achieved when the memory is used when learning task 5.
+Note that choosing different time points to replay the same memory leads to noticeably different classification performance.
 These results indicate that scheduling the time when to apply replay can influence the final performance significantly of a CL system.